isis-santos-costa/when-passengers-meet-drivers/README.md

 **What is the mission of a marketplace?**
 A marketplace dedicates to making supply meet demand.
 This mission usually comes with some added requirements, of lesser or greater importance depending on the market that it serves, which may require or value safety, timeliness, accuracy, quality.

 This repository is part of a study on **ride-hailing** marketplaces.
-In that business field, **timeliness** is key.
+In that field of business, **timeliness** is key.
 Focusing on the issue, **a data visualization prototype is presented here**, designed to bring to light the points of correspondence and contrast in the daily and weekly schedules of the different sides of a ride-hailing app.

 Specifically, the search is for insights on the following questions: